vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Theory

-The most rapidly expanding area of radionuclide use is in **nuclear medicine**.
-Nuclear medicine deals withteh use of radiation and radioactivity to diagnose and treat disease.

-The two principal areas of endeavor, **diagnosis** and **therapy**, involve different methods and considerations for radioactivity use.
-Recent work in this area has focused on developing combinations of two isotopes in one delivery system: one isotope provides a therapy function and another isotope provides a diagnostic function, called **theranostics**.

-In diagnosis (imaging) emitted radiation from injected radionuclides is detected by special detectors (cameras) to give images of the body.
-In therapy, radionuclides are injected into the body and concentrated in the organ of choice and damage the tissue.
-Nuclear medicine combines nuclear and radiochemistry, pharmacy medicine, and radiation biology.

 Consider a large number **N** of identical radioactive atoms.
 We define **λ** as the total radioactive decay constant, which has dimensions of reciprocal time (typically s⁻¹).

 The product of λ and a time interval *t* (in consistent units) gives the probability that an individual atom will decay during that interval, valid for time intervals **≪ 1/λ**.
 We make the well-established assumption that λ is independent of the age of the atom and of all physical and chemical conditions such as temperature, pressure, concentration, etc.